cppcoder123/led-server/README.md

 # led-server
-Server to handle LED matrix (or small lcd) with raspberry pi or openwrt hardware
+Server to handle LED matrix with raspberry pi